udoprog/udoprog.github.io/_posts/2015-09-03-semantic-versioning-java.md

   [compatibility](https://github.com/google/guava#important-warnings) for a long time, and communicate expectations through their [@Beta annotation](https://github.com/google/guava/blob/master/guava/src/com/google/common/annotations/Beta.java).
-  Unfortunately there are
+  Unfortunately, there are
   [many things using @Beta](https://github.com/google/guava/search?l=java&q=com.google.common.annotations.Beta&type=Code&utf8=%E2%9C%93) at the moment, making this a real consideration when using the library.
-* I've recentrly encouraged the Elasticsearch project to [consider the versioning implications](https://github.com/elastic/elasticsearch/issues/13273) of their java client for the impending `2.x` release.
+* I've recently encouraged the Elasticsearch project to [consider the versioning implications](https://github.com/elastic/elasticsearch/issues/13273) of their java client for the impending `2.x` release.

-# Project jigsaw
+## Project jigsaw

 [Project jigsaw](http://openjdk.java.net/projects/jigsaw/doc/quickstart.html)
 is an initiative that could improve things in the near future by implementing a